What is referencing?

 When testing the usability of a website, it is necessary to gather demographic information about the users (Lazar, 2006).

 The reference list is a list of all the sources used (and cited) in an assignment.
-It is usually alphabetised according to the names of the authors.
+It is alphabetised according to the names of the authors.
 Each entry in the reference list contains detailed information about one source.
-This can include the author's name, the year of publication, the title of the source, and other publication details.
+This usually includes the author's name, the year of publication, the title of the source, and other publication details.
 For example:

 Hazledine, T., & Quiggan, J. (2006).
 Public policy in Australia and New Zealand: The new global context.
 Australian Journal of Political Science, 41(2), 131–143.